 Connecticut, Western Massachusetts, Oregon, Kansas, Maine, New Hampshire, Vermont, Missouri

 California: Pasadena, Glendale

 Originally, from Oregon, by way of Alaska, Conor is a Pomona graduate from the Class of 2003.
 After graduation, Conor headed to New England where he worked for an educational enrichment program based out of Boston before heading back to school for his master’s in Higher Education Student Affairs from the University of Connecticut.
 Upon completion, he opted for a temporary hiatus from higher education to pursue his interest in gourmet coffee roasting by moving to a small town in Western Australia and working at a small coffee shop located just a few steps from the aquamarine waters of the Indian Ocean.
-After perfecting his roasting skills, he headed back to U.S. where he worked as a middle school history teacher at an all-girls school in Los Angeles before finally making it back home to Pomona College and joining the Admissions staff in 2010.
+After perfecting his roasting skills, he headed back to the U.S. where he worked as a middle school history teacher at an all-girls school in Los Angeles before finally making it back home to Pomona College and joining the Admissions staff in 2010.